 The Origins of Our Training

-The lineage of Shugendo practices we study is Ein Horyu, the Tozan (Shingon) stream of Shugendo preserved.
-ISA is a non-profit organization with the mission of preserving and promulgating traditional Shugendo teachings practice outside Japan.
+The Shugendo practices we study belong to Ein Horyu, the Tozan Shingon stream of Shugendo tracing its origins to Rigen Daishi.
+ISA is a nonprofit organization dedicated to preserving and transmitting traditional Shugendo teachings and practices outside Japan.
 Click below to learn more.

 Curriculum